lhafkamp/minor-ss-app/README.md

 ## Intro
 I created a new API because I didn't like the fact that Funda will pull their API eventually.
 This way I can look back at my project in a few months and see what I could've done better and maybe try to improve it.

 I tried to relearn Node.js in these 2 weeks so it took me a lot of time to get things up and running while learning about new tooling like <a href="browserify.org">Browserify</a> and <a href="http://requirejs.org/docs/commonjs.html">Common.js</a>.
-I also implemented a service worker so my site shows a couple of files/pages without internet connection.
+I also implemented a service worker so my site shows a couple of files/pages without an internet connection.

 ## Build